IamFlea/bartender/README.md

 > Voobly version?

 *I don't play on Voobly.
-Also, I think this won't be possible to use it in MP there.*
+Also, it isn't possible to use Bartender in MP there.*

 > Why did you create this addon?